-- The rally starts on Friday lunchtime with the exciting mixed-surface Harju street stage in front of big crowds in central Jyväskylä.
+- The rally kicks off on Thursday night with an extended version of the exciting mixed-surface Harju street stage in front of big crowds in central Jyväskylä.

 - Then it’s into the forests north-east of the city for a double run of well-known tests at Laukaa and Lankamaa, the longest stage of the event at 21.69km.
 The loops are split by service and the second ends with a shorter version of the previous evening’s Harju.
 A mid-afternoon service leads into two passes of Ässämäki and Sahloinen-Moksi.
 The nine stages total 124.91km.